Blackbird Mass Deaths: New Years 2010 to 2014 – Solved

 3. The birds were examined and found to have died of “blunt force trauma” – they suffered from “internal bleeding and blood clots in the body cavity.”
 Autopsy ruled out chemicals/poisons, infectious disease and gunshots.

 4. What is rarely reported is that mass die offs of animals is not a rare occurrence.
-There are more than 150 reports of mass bird die offs in the United States in the past 100 years.
+According to the U.S. Geological Service, there are more than 150 reports of mass animal die offs in the United States every year “and that’s probably a dramatic undercount.”

 Birds startled into flight by fireworks of New Year’s Eve celebrations and then flying into sub-freezing air – could have frozen to death while flying, or could have frozen enough to lose their ability to maintain or control their flying.

-Freezing would cause them to fall, hitting the ground and giving them what was indeed death by blunt force trauma.
+Freezing would cause them to fall a hundred feet or more, hitting the ground hard and giving them what was indeed death by blunt force trauma.

 This hypothesis is consistent with all reported facts including —